zoey-11/Elektron---Google-Girl-Hackathon-2025/README.md

   - Model training, evaluation, and cross-validation
   - Residual analysis
   - (Optional) Model deployment code snippet

+-** to generate the dataset, I used the pre-built netlists from https://github.com/TimingPredict/Dataset where i extracted meaningful features.
+From here, I started building on my dataset from scratch, extracting information from the verilog files and the subsequent given files of the specific "xtea" itself.
+In addition from the extracted files, i mapped the values to get a precised aim to determining the desired target value as well.

 - **sdf_mapped_signals.csv**
   Mapping file containing the original RTL signal names and their corresponding synthesized net names.